riorio805/os232/NOTES/lfsch8s6-26.md

 ---
 ## 8.9 Zstd install
+Approximate time required: 1.08 SBU

 > In the test output there are several places that indicate 'failed'.
 These are expected and only 'FAIL' is an actual test failure.

-Approximate time required: x SBU
 ```bash
 cd /sources/